EPFL-LCSB/NOMAD/anthranilate-study/scripts/README.txt

 This folder has the python scripts needed to generate the data that is presented in the paper.
 The order in which the scripts are to be executed is given by the prefix attached to each file name.
+Scripts starting with S. are for studies presented in the Supplementary notes.
 The folder 'plot' contains the scripts to plot each figure.

 ** I_generate_all_designs.py